kushaldas/lym/docs/networking.md

 ```
 ### ss command

-*ss* command shows the socket statistics from the system.
-You can use this command to replace older netstat command.
-Read the man page of
+*ss* command shows us socket statistics from the system.
+This command replaces the older netstat command.
-the command to know more the different arguments we can pass in the command line.
+Read the man page of the command to know more about the different arguments we can pass at the command line.

 ```
 $ ss -putn